-From the perspective of someone not able to vote yet, and still figuring out her political stances, seeing such a huge movement from high schoolers is incredible.
-Although it’s impossible to tell what the outcome of the midterm elections will be, and if this push for young people to vote will have its intended impact on Congress, speaking one’s mind has proven to be one of the most powerful things one can do at any age, and will hopefully become more and more common for high schoolers across the nation.
+From the perspective of someone not able to vote yet, and still figuring out her political stances, seeing such a huge movement from high school students is incredible.
+Although it’s impossible to tell what the outcome of the midterm elections will be, and if this push for young people to vote will have its intended impact on Congress, speaking one’s mind has proven to be one of the most powerful things one can do at any age, and will hopefully become more and more common for high school students across the nation.

 Grace Becker // News Editor